Fukaya Categories as Categorical Morse Homology: Localization

 Consequently, we have an equivalence

-where $T = RL\in \End(\pi_* j_* \cF_{M^\circ}^{pre} \oplus \Perf F(N)_*)$ is the monad of the adjunction
+where $T = RL\in \operatorname{End}(\pi_* j_* {\mathcal F}_{M^\circ}^{\rm pre} \oplus \operatorname{Perf} F(N)_*)$ is the monad of the adjunction

-In concrete terms, to any conic open set $U^\sim \subset M^\sim$, we have that $\pi_*\cF^{pre}_M(U^\sim)$ is equivalent to the $\oo$-category of triples $L^\circ \in \cF^{pre}_{M^\circ}(U^\circ)$ where $U^\circ = U^\sim \cap M^\circ$, $L_N \in \Perf F(N)$ nonzero only if $*\in U^\sim$, and a morphism
+In concrete terms, to any conic open set $U^\sim \subset M^\sim$, we have that $\pi_*{\mathcal F}^{\rm pre}_M(U^\sim)$ is equivalent to the $\infty$-category of triples $L^\circ \in {\mathcal F}^{\rm pre}_{M^\circ}(U^\circ)$ where $U^\circ = U^\sim \cap M^\circ$, $L_N \in \operatorname{Perf} F(N)$ nonzero only if $*\in U^\sim$, and a~morphism

-Now we will check that the above description is compatible with sheafification.
+Now we will check that the above description is compatible with sheaf\/if\/ication.

-\begin{lemma} The canonical morphism is an equivalence of sheaves
+\begin{Lemma} The canonical morphism is an equivalence of sheaves

-\end{lemma}
+\end{Lemma}

 \begin{proof} This is evident over the open set $M^\circ \subset M^\sim$.
-It suffices to check that the canonical morphism induces an equivalence on stalks at $*$.
+It suf\/f\/ices to check that the canonical morphism induces an equivalence on stalks at $*$.
 This follows from the further observation that any conic open set $U\subset M$ containing the zero $p\in \pi^{-1}(*) = C$ in fact contains all of $C$. \end{proof}